AdarshDixit14/WanderLust/README.md

 ## ☁️ Image Upload

-Images are uploaded using Cloudinary.
+-Images are uploaded using Cloudinary.

-The application uses Multer to handle file uploads before storing the images in Cloudinary.
+-The application uses Multer to handle file uploads before storing the images in Cloudinary.

-This allows listing images to be stored securely in cloud storage instead of directly inside the project.
+-This allows listing images to be stored securely in cloud storage instead of directly inside the project.

 ---

 ## 🗄️ Database

-The application uses MongoDB Atlas as the database.
+-The application uses MongoDB Atlas as the database.

 ---

-🔮 Future Improvements
+## 📈 Future Improvements
 Some features planned for future versions:

+* Search & filtering system
-📅 Booking System
+* Booking system
-❤️ Wishlist
+* Wishlist feature
-💳 Online Payment
+* Payment integration
-👤 User Profiles
-🔔 Notifications
+* User profile pages
-📧 Email Notifications
+* Notifications
-🔎 Advanced Search & Filters
-🏠 More Listing Categories
+* More Listing Categories
 ---

-👨‍💻 Author
+## 👨‍💻 Author
-Adarsh Dixit
+ ** Adarsh Dixit

 B.Tech Computer Science & Engineering Student
 Frontend & Full-Stack Web Developer

 GitHub: https://github.com/AdarshDixit14
 LinkedIn: https://www.linkedin.com/in/adarshdixit14
 ---
-📜 License
+ ## 📜 License
 This project was created for educational and learning purposes.